Matheia Curriculum

 Language Arts: Inspiring Students to be Authors

-In the Writing Program at Matheia School students are encouraged to view themselves as authors.
-Through a series of imaginative units, students learn to write in the genres of letter writing, poetry, comedy, mystery, fairy tales and stories of their own creation.
-These works are artfully bound, shared with fellow classmates, published in our newsletters, or displayed for our parents and visitors to enjoy.
+In the Writing Program at Matheia School, students quickly learn to view themselves as writers and creators.
+Through a series of imaginative units, students learn to write in the genres of letter writing, poetry, short essays, and creative stories of their own imagination.
+Our students are encouraged to share their finished works with each other, before bringing them home to share with family.

 A balanced approach to language arts ensures that students express themselves creatively, while learning the necessary tools of grammar and spelling.
 As students progress through each grade, they gain the appropriate skills to be independent writers.